jasontcrabtree/WIP-2020-Portfolio/work/character-counter.md

 CharacterCounter is a simple, lightweight tool to count how many characters you’ve entered into a simple textbox.

-Focused on working as quickly as possible, CharacterCounter gets you the information you need exactly when you need it.
-Then, you can get back to what you were doing.
+Focused on working as quickly as possible, CharacterCounter gives you the information you need exactly when you need it.
+Then you can get straight back to what you were doing.

 Having a precise, easy way to count the number of characters they’re using helps writers be measured and deliberate when they’re writing, editing and creating content.
 This can be useful for writing headlines, ad copy, tweets, email subject lines, designing interfaces or filling in web forms.